dacadeorg/tutorials/ai/vector-database-tutorial/vector-database-tutorial.md

 <!-- SPDX-License-Identifier: MIT -->
 <!-- Copyright (c) 2023 Dacade.org -->

-Welcome to the Vector Database Course!
-In this course, you'll learn how to create, integrate, and query vector databases.
-We will create a simple application that will have a that is connected to OpenAI's GPT but augement it's knowledge with your own data via a vector database.
+Welcome to this tutorial; you'll learn how to create, integrate, and query vector databases.
+We will create a simple application that is connected to OpenAI's GPT but augment its knowledge with your own data via a vector database.

 Potential  use cases for vector databases include:
 - **Chatbots**: You can use vector databases to augment chatbots with your own data.
 For instance, you could use a vector database to store and retrieve vectors of product descriptions and use them to generate chatbot responses.
 - **Recommendation Systems**: You can use vector databases to store and retrieve vectors of user preferences and use them to generate recommendations.
 - **Similarity Searches**: You can use vector databases to store and retrieve vectors of text and use them to find similar text.

-### What You Will Learn
+### Learning Objectives
 Throughout this course, you will acquire the following essential skills:

 1. **Vector Database Creation and Utilization**: You will learn to create and set up a vector database and use it to store and retrieve vectors.